utkuufuk/learn-cuda/programming-guide/guide.md

 To be able to retrieve the device pointer to any mapped page-locked memory, page-locked memory mapping must be enabled by calling `cudaSetDeviceFlags()` with the `cudaDeviceMapHost` flag before any other CUDA call is performed.
 Otherwise, `cudaHostGetDevicePointer()` will return an error.

 `cudaHostGetDevicePointer()` also returns an error if the device does not support mapped page-locked host memory.
-Applications may query this capability by checking the `canMapHostMemory` device property (see Device Enumeration), which is equal to 1 for devices that support mapped page-locked host memory.
+Applications may query this capability by checking the `canMapHostMemory` device property, which is equal to 1 for devices that support mapped page-locked host memory.

 Note that [atomic functions](#atomic-functions) operating on mapped page-locked memory are not atomic from the point of view of the host or other devices.